themesberg/flowbite-react/packages/cli/README.md

 # create-flowbite-react

-The easiest way to get started with `flowbite-react` is by using `create-flowbite-react` CLI.
+The easiest way to get started with `flowbite-react` is by using the `create-flowbite-react` CLI.

-Easily scaffold a `flowbite-react` application using the most popular React frameworks and technologies out there.
+Easily scaffold a `flowbite-react` application using the most popular React frameworks and technologies available.

 ## Getting started